top of page

 BIOGRAPHY

-Reeves is the co-founder of the Arvo Pärt Project, a unique collaboration between Arvo Pärt and St. Vladimir’s Orthodox Theological Seminary to further explain the spiritual content of Pärt’s music in concerts, lectures, and publications.
+Reeves heads the music division of The KLAUS Project (2022 to present): an online music platform allowing customized audio tracks, intellectual property ownership, and revenue sharing on the Ethereum blockchain.
+He is the co-founder of the Arvo Pärt Project, a “series of concerts devoted to the composer and panel discussions on the Eastern Orthodox spiritual traditions that feed [Pärt’s] music (NY Times).”
 The Project has lectured or been a part of panel discussions at the George Washington University, the Metropolitan Museum of Art, Westminster Choir College, and the New York Live Arts Festival.
-Milestone events in the life of the project included sold out-concerts at the Kennedy Center, The Phillips Collection, Carnegie Hall, and the Metropolitan Museum of Art’s Temple of Dendur.
+Milestone events in the life of the project included sold-out concerts at the Kennedy Center, The Phillips Collection, Carnegie Hall, and the Metropolitan Museum of Art’s Temple of Dendur (Wall Street Journal).

-Reeves has studied at the Brevard Music Center and holds degrees in composition from Westminster Choir College and Manhattan School of Music, where he received a doctorate (DMA) in classical composition as a student of Richard Danielpour.
+Nicholas holds degrees in composition from Westminster Choir College and Manhattan School of Music.
+He received a doctorate (DMA) in classical composition as a student of Richard Danielpour (2011).
 As a professor, he has lectured and instructed at St. Vladimir’s Orthodox Theological Seminary as well as Rider University and is currently on faculty at Adelphi University.

 bottom of page